Create an ASP.NET Framework web app in Azure

 In New resource group name, enter myResourceGroup and select OK.

 An App Service plan specifies the location, size, and features of the web server farm that hosts your app.
-You can save money when hosting multiple apps by configuring the web apps to share a single App Service plan.
+You can save money when you host multiple apps by configuring the web apps to share a single App Service plan.

 App Service plans define: